ElliottAYoung/Squirrel-Install/README.md

 ```
 fatal: Unable to read current working directory: No such file or directory
 ```
+Or alternatively the directory will show nothing, at this point just close the terminal window.

 The Script is set to clean up after itself when it's done, so no need to worry about leaving a trail.
 Happy Squirreling!